-13.21.4.11 ELECTRONIC DOCKET AND FILING OF PLEADINGS:
+13.1.5.11 FILING OF PLEADINGS:

-- A. Electronic docket.
-Individuals or their counsel may access OSI's free electronic docket to view cases and filed pleadings.
-Registration of a free user account is required to file pleadings into a docket or to request a hearing.
-Every written document that is submitted to a hearing officer or exchanged between parties for consideration, including pleadings, such as motions, responses and objections, all evidentiary documents and any other filings shall include the caption and shall be filed to the electronic docket. - B. Opening the docket.
-A docket shall be opened by the superintendent at the superintendent's discretion or by request for hearing filed in the OSI's electronic docket. - C. Public access.
+- A. Opening the docket.
+A docket shall be opened in the OSI records management system immediately upon the superintendent's determination that the requestor shall be granted a hearing. - (1) The superintendent shall direct that the requestor's original request for hearing be filed to the docket. - (2) The superintendent shall establish the caption for the docket, which caption shall be used thereafter for any matters pertaining to the hearing.
+The caption shall establish the nature of the matter and shall include the docket number. - (3) Every written document that is submitted to the superintendent or exchanged between the parties for consideration, including pleadings such as motions, responses and objections, all evidentiary documents and any other filings shall include the caption and shall be filed to the docket. - B. Public access.
 Unless otherwise determined by the superintendent upon consideration of a request by a party for confidentiality, all dockets shall be open for public inspection.

-D. Filing restrictions and service.
+C. Filing restrictions and service.